MichaelZhao21/jasper_jaguar_robotics/README.md

 ### Driver Controls
- **Please don't swing to mineral arm up in people's faces and don't touch the remotes while omeone ons fixing the robots.
+ **Please don't swing to mineral arm up in people's faces and don't touch the remotes while anyone is working on the robots.
 Also don't break the ports.**
  #### Movement Controller
   ##### Entering Movement mode
  Press `Start` + `A` to enter Driver mode